▶️ LISTEN TO THIS ARTICLE

 SEC Examination Priorities for 2026

 • Accuracy of AI representations.
 The SEC will examine whether firms' claims about their AI capabilities match reality.
-"AI washing" enforcement has been aggressive: securities class actions targeting alleged AI misrepresentations increased 100% between 2023 and 2024, with no signs of slowing.

 • AI-related disclosures.
-Public companies must avoid suggesting their AI technologies are "more autonomous, scalable or commercially mature than they actually are."
+Public companies should avoid suggesting their AI technologies are "more autonomous, scalable or commercially mature than they actually are."
 The SEC Investor Advisory Committee recommended formal AI disclosure guidelines in December 2025.

 FCA and International Financial Regulation